 Find out the reason he/she is growling.
 You may need to adjust the environment to help your dog.
 Your dog may need to build confidence. https://www.whole-dog-journal.com/behavior/fear-confidence/building-your-dogs-confidence-up/

 I wish my dog could speak . . .
 Good news, dogs do speak by using their body.
 Are we listening?
-If we fail to "listen" to our dog's body language (head-turning away from you, stiff, lip licking, freezing, air snap, growl), a Malamute will escalate with an air snap and possibly bite.
-Once a dog has a bite history (no matter the reason) his/her chance of being rehomed or taken into rescue is slim.
+If we fail to "listen" to our dog's body language (head-turning away from you, stiff posture, lip licking, freezing, air snap, growl), a dog will escalate with an air snap and possibly bite.

 Learn how to read dog body language